andifalk/springio25-security-workshop/labs/passkeys/README.md

    ⚠️ rpId must match the origin used in the browser, e.g.:
    - If your frontend runs at https://login.example.com, then rpId can be example.com
-   - If it’s https://localhost, your rpId must be localhost
+   - If it’s http://localhost, your rpId must be localhost

 3. **.allowedOrigins**("https://example.com")
    - Defines which origins are allowed to initiate WebAuthn operations.
    - Origin = scheme + domain + port, e.g. https://example.com:443
    - Helps prevent WebAuthn requests from unauthorized websites (same-origin policy enforcement).

-✅ Must exactly match what the browser sees — including https and any custom port.
+✅ Must exactly match what the browser sees as URL — including https and any custom port.

 ---

 ### Step 3: Run the application (with Passkeys)

-Start the application in your IDE or using the maven spring boot plugin with
+Restart the application in your IDE or using the maven spring boot plugin with

 ```bash
 ./mvnw spring-boot:run
 ```

 Now navigate your browser to [localhost:8080](http://localhost:8080).
-First, you need to log in with the user credentials user/password.
-Now you should see a welcome page with the following links:

-- **Register**: Click on this link to register your user for a Passkey (using Keychain on Mac, Browser, 1Password, etc.)
-- **Hello**: This calls a testing API that welcomes you as a user
-- **Log Out**: Force a logout, i.e., to test logging in using a passkey
+You will notice already that the login page has changed.
+In addition to the standard login, you can now log in using your Passkey.

+We will now see how to register and use a Passkey in the next section.

 #### Test Scenario

+##### 1.Login with username and password

-1. **Login**: First login using the standard login with username and password.
+First login using the standard login with username and password.
 Use `user` and `password` as credentials.
 ![Login Screen](image/login_with_passkeys.png "Login Screen")

+##### 2.Register

-2. **Register**: Click on the register link and follow the instructions to register your Passkey.
+Click on the register link and follow the instructions to register your Passkey.
 You can use your browser's built-in Passkey support or a third-party application like 1Password.
 The Passkey label is the name of the Passkey you want to register.
 You can use any name you like, but it is recommended to use a meaningful name that you can remember.
    - If you are using a browser, you will be prompted to create a Passkey using the built-in Passkey support.
    - If you are using 1Password, you will be prompted to create a Passkey using the 1Password application.
 ![Register Passkey](image/register_passkey.png "Register Passkey")
 ![Register Passkey in Apple Passwords](image/register_app_passwords.png "Register Passkey in Apple Passwords")

+##### 3.Login with Passkey

-3. **Login with Passkey**: After registering your Passkey, you can log in using the Passkey.
-First log out of the application using the URL [http://localhost:8080/logout](http://localhost:8080/logout).
+After registering your Passkey, you can log in using the Passkey.
+But first we need to log out of the application using the URL [http://localhost:8080/logout](http://localhost:8080/logout) to force getting the login screen again.
 Now click on the **Login with Passkey** link and follow the instructions to log in using the Passkey.

+> 💡 **Note**: The concrete Passkey flow is dependent on your operating system, installed applications (i.e., if you use an external password manager that supports Passkeys) and your configuration.

 You will be prompted to select the Passkey you want to use.
 ![Select Authenticator](image/authenticator_selection.png "Select Authenticator")

 4. **Hello API**: After logging in with the Passkey, you will be redirected to the welcome page.
 Click on the **Call Hello API** link to call the testing API that welcomes you as a user.